mattstyles/raid/README.md

 This pattern scales well and allows action objects to attach callbacks to the state tree which respond to dispatches triggered from your UI.

-`Raid.State` exposes two methods for accessing the state tree, `cursor` and `get`.
-Both methods have the same signature which accepts an array of strings describing a key path to access the tree and return either a cursor to the data or a read-only instance of an unwrapped cursor.
+`Raid.State` exposes three methods for accessing the state tree, `cursor`, `get` and `reference`.
+All methods have the same signature which accepts an array of strings describing a key path to access the tree and return either a cursor to the data or a read-only instance of an unwrapped cursor.
 This equates to either a cursor which can be updated or the data itself.

 Presentational components should be passed dereferenced data in order to render themselves whilst the application logic should access cursors to allow data updates to occur.